Greg Lam’s YouTube channel Life Where I’m From started one morning with a simple idea.

 “Honestly, my wife started cooking breakfast and I was like, ‘Hey, hold on, is it OK if I just capture this?’ ” The Canadian videographer recorded the most important meal of the day, with his elementary-school-age daughter, Aiko, explaining the finer details of preparing a Japanese omelette and eating natto.

 The finished video, titled “What Japanese Breakfast is Like,” sits at just over 3 million views on YouTube at the time of writing.
-No other English-language upload devoted to Japanese breakfast has more — nor does anything by British shoegaze band Japanese Breakfast.
+No other English-language upload devoted to Japanese breakfast has more — nor does anything by American shoegaze band Japanese Breakfast.
 It was a fitting start to Life Where I’m From, a channel devoted to the less-celebrated moments from daily life in Japan.

 What sets LWIF apart from other Japan-centric channels is perspective.
 The bulk of popular English-language YouTubers in the country are operated by and from the perspective of 20-somethings.
 Lam’s creation, though, comes from a kid’s point of view.
 His videos — on topics ranging from shopping at malls to using a Pasmo train pass — prominently feature Aiko and his son, Shintaro (better known as Shin), and are intended to offer younger viewers around the world a look into what life in Japan is like.